 Simply Explaining Insurance

-This podcast may use tracking and attribution, dynamic content insertion and is insecure
+This podcast may use tracking and attribution and dynamic content insertion

 Stats: Statistics are produced by Libsyn and Chartable to help Simply Explaining Insurance to understand how many downloads it is getting, or how many people are listening.
 Your device’s IP address and user agent is used to help calculate this figure.
 Libsyn and Chartable are IAB v2 certified.